PowerDNS/pdns/pdns/README-dnsdist.md

  * a RegexRule
  * a SuffixMatchNodeRule
  * a TCPRule

+Some specific actions do not stop the processing when they match, contrary to all other actions:
+ * Delay
+ * Disable Validation
+ * Log
+ * MacAddr
+ * No Recurse
+ * Route to a pool
+ * and of course None

 A convenience function `makeRule()` is supplied which will make a NetmaskGroupRule for you or a SuffixMatchNodeRule depending on how you call it. `makeRule("0.0.0.0/0")` will for example match all IPv4 traffic, `makeRule{"be","nl","lu"}` will